zAlweNy26/Java_Projects/README.md

    ### About it :
    Unturned Translator is an application made to ease the translation about a game called "Unturned" on Steam.

-   Check out my Italian translation on Unturned Steam Workshop : [Italian Translation](https://steamcommunity.com/sharedfiles/filedetails/?id=1080625737)
+   - Check out my Italian translation on Unturned Steam Workshop : [Italian Translation](https://steamcommunity.com/sharedfiles/filedetails/?id=1080625737)

+# Other

 I accept any kind of suggestions to improve my projects !
-If you want to talk with me, contact me on my [Discord Server](https://discord.gg/cM3C8Qm)
+If you want to talk with me, contact me on my [Discord Server !](https://discord.gg/cM3C8Qm)